 - Australia Group.
 The Australia Group (AG), an informal coalition of likeminded states committed to preventing the proliferation of chemical and biological weapons, has compiled the Chemical Weapons Precursors list.
 See our structurally annotated version of the AG Chemical Weapons Precursors list.

 - Wassenaar Arrangement.
-The Wassenaar Arrangement, the objective of which is to “promoting transparency and greater responsibility in transfers of conventional arms and dual-use goods and technologies,” lists a number chemical agents within its Munitions List 7 (ML7).
+The Wassenaar Arrangement (WA), the objective of which is to “promoting transparency and greater responsibility in transfers of conventional arms and dual-use goods and technologies,” lists a number chemical agents within its Munitions List 7 (ML7).
 See our structurally annotated version of the WA ML7.

 Intergovernmental organizations and national authorities.
 To assist the implementation of CWC mandates, support export controls, and promote chemical security in general, other intergovernmental organizations and individual countries incorporate these CW-control lists in their regulations and national legislation, often integrated with the addition of other chemicals.
 Moreover, further control lists are crafted by international organizations and national authorities.
 Some examples are listed below.